brainstormforce/wp-spectra/readme.txt

 * Fix: Buttons - Text hover color applying to Icon when Enable Icon setting is ON.
 * Fix: Forms - Issue on submit failure in FSE theme.
 * Fix: Image Gallery - Resolved an issue wherein the carousel images would initially appear big on load.
+* Fix: Taxonomy List - Child taxonomies link were showing the link of the parent taxonomy.
 * Fix: Info Box -  Prefix margin not getting applied on frontend.
 * Fix: Tabs - Set tabs title default color to inherit to prevent it from taking link color from theme.
 * Fix: Container - Resolved an issue where the video/image background styling were not working as expected on the front-end.